artilleryio/scalewright/README.md

 Scale out your Playwright test suite on AWS Lambda for a massive speed up and reduction in running time.
 This requires no DevOps or infra work - a serverless "grid" is created on the fly in your own AWS account.
 This is orders of magnitude cheaper than cloud hosted platforms for running large Playwright tests.

 _Coming soon_ - [get notified for updates](#get-notified-for-updates)

+# Ideas or Feedback?

+Post a message on [Github Discussions board](https://github.com/scalewright/scalewright/discussions).
+We'd love to hear from you.

 # Get notified for updates